Summer Olympics Trip: An American in Paris

 The color of "JC" on all my avatar logos

-Phil Knight (MBA '62) has graciously donated over a half $Billion to Stanford
+Phil Knight (MBA '62) has graciously donated over half a billion dollars to Stanford

 "The Trees Always Know."